Honing in on a topological zero-bias conductance peak: Theory

-\textit{Retarded Green's functions:} This paper distinguishes trivial ZBCP from topological ZBCP via LDOS and LMDOS.
-For this reason, we follow Refs.~\cite{cayy, amb} and form the retarded Green's function $\mathcal{G}^{r}(x,x',\omega)$ in our setup because of interface scattering\cite{mcm}.
-The retarded Green's function is given in supplementary material.
-From retarded Green's function, one can calculate LDOS and LMDOS.
+This paper distinguishes trivial ZBCP from topological ZBCP via LDOS and LMDOS.
+For this reason, we follow Refs.~\cite{cayy, amb} and form the retarded Green's function $\mathcal{G}^{r}(x,x',\omega)$ in our setup because of interface scattering\cite{mcm}. {From retarded Green's function, one can calculate LDOS, LMDOS and SPLDOS.
+The retarded Green's function is \begin{widetext}

+\end{widetext} {where $\chi_{i}\equiv\psi_{i}$ in our first setup for Normal metal-Spin flipper-Normal metal-$s$-wave superconductor junction, while $\Psi_{i}$ replaces $\psi_{i}$ in our first setup for Normal metal-Spin flipper-Normal metal-topological $p$-wave superconductor junction.
+Further, $\chi_{i}\equiv\Phi_{i}$ in our second setup for Normal metal-Spin flipper-Normal metal-pSc junction, where pSc can be tuned from trivial to topological regime via changing the chemical potential.} The coefficients $\alpha_{ij}$ and $\beta_{mn}$ in Eq.~\eqref{RGF} are determined from the continuity of the Green's function